kairosity/mp4-lionize/testing.md

 2. __Ensure that the application is as accessible as possible to include as wide a variety of users as possible.__

-- As already delved into during accessibility user testing, care was given to ensure the application is accessible for a wide variety of users.
+- As already mentioned during accessibility user story testing, care was taken to ensure the application is accessible for a wide variety of users.

     __PASS__